 The Kapsch Group and the mumok (Museum moderner Kunst Stiftung Ludwig Wien) are awarding the Kapsch Contemporary Art Prize since 2016.
 Its aim is to promote young artists who live and work in Austria.
-The prize winner is given the chance to appear before an international audience for the first time.
-In addition, the winner receives a solo exhibition at the mumok as well as an associated publication.
+By means of a three-month exhibition at the mumok as well as an associated publication, talented up-and-coming artists are given the opportunity to present their work before an international audience.

 Also in 2018, an international jury consisting of mumok Director Karola Kraus, Matthias Mühling, Director of the Lenbachhaus Munic, Eva Schlegel, Artist, Alexander Schröder, collector, and Georg Kapsch, CEO Kapsch Group, chose this year’s prize winner from numerous entries.